 In order to do so, we utilized various regression models and chose the most suitable model depending on factors like dimensionality of the data given and scores from evaluation metrics.

 There may be no relationship for some variables of interests with respect to the eNPS score when we are not confident of a relationship between them.
-You'll see a 0 score for the driver as a result.
+You'll see that the score will be unavailable.

 Regression analysis is useful in determining the degree to which drivers (i.e. employees' experience in various areas within the organization) are influencing eNPS scores and hence, helping your organization to focus on the key areas that will increase employee satisfaction and hence organizational performance.